 Stay scam aware, especially when making changes to your private pension.
 Be wary of unsolicited phone calls, texts or emails from people claiming they’re from government-backed bodies – if you’re unsure, just hang up!
 Don’t be enticed by time-limited offers and snazzy websites, or exotic-sounding investments offering ‘guaranteed returns’.

-The Pensions Regulator have more information on protecting yourself from scammers, and advice on what you can do if you suspect a scam.
+The Pensions Regulator have more information on protecting yourself from scammers (external website), and advice on what you can do if you suspect a scam.

-If you’re thinking of cashing in your pension, investigate the details and always check whether the firm you’re dealing with is regulated by the Financial Conduct Authority.
+If you’re thinking of cashing in your pension, investigate the details and always check whether the firm you’re dealing with is regulated by the Financial Conduct Authority (external website).

 With people now having 11 jobs on average over the course of their working lives, it’s easy to lose track of an old workplace pension.
 There’s currently over £400 million in unclaimed pension savings in the UK that could be helping people in their retirements.

-If you need help tracking down your old pensions, visit the Pension Tracing Service to make sure you don’t miss out.
+If you need help tracking down your old pensions, visit the Pension Tracing Service to make sure you don’t miss out (external website).

-If you’re aged 50 or over and have a personal or workplace pension, Pension Wise can help you make sense of your options.
-Their guidance specialists can offer you free, impartial advice on managing your pension pot and help you understand what your options are.
+If you’re aged 50 or over and have a personal or workplace pension, Pension Wise can help you make sense of your options (external website).
+Their specialists can offer you free, impartial guidance on managing your pension pot and help you understand what your options are.

 You’ll get a 45 to 60 minute appointment either over the phone or face-to-face somewhere local you.
-Visit http://www.pensionwise.gov.uk/ to book an appointment, and find out more about your pension with helpful online guidance.
+Visit Pension Wise (external website) to book an appointment, and find out more about your pension with helpful online guidance.

 You might want to slow down or use your skills and experience in a different role, or you might have new caring responsibilities to manage.
-Whatever the reason, you have the right to ask your employer to consider flexible working arrangements.
+Whatever the reason, you have the right to ask your employer to consider flexible working arrangements (external website).

-If you want to continue working, think about whether to delay taking your state pension.
-This could help boost your retirement income and if you’re over State Pension age, you won’t need to pay National Insurance any more – that could boost the average salary by around £2,170 a year.
+If you want to continue working, think about whether to delay taking your State Pension (external website).
+This could help boost your retirement income and if you’re over State Pension age, you won’t need to pay National Insurance any more – that could boost the average full time salary by around £2,500 a year.